urirob/chat-app/README.md

 can ask for each client a custom user-name which will be reflected throughout their activity<br>

-adding reply,edit functionality for already sent message
+adding reply,edit functionality for already sent message<br>

+authentication, security that it can verify user